itscsp/Wordle-Clone/notes.md

 ### Submit guess

     x Pressing Enter will submit guess

-    - Compare each letter with the corresponding letter in solution word
+    x Compare each letter with the corresponding letter in solution word x Update the state / color of the letter
-    - Update the state / color of the letter
+        - if all letters are "correct" / green, game is won

 Store solution words in JSON object / array